Jako/Crosslinks/docs/usage.md

 ------------|---------|--------
-debug | Log debug informations in the MODX error log. | No disabledTags | (Comma separated list) Crosslinks does not replace text inside of this HTML tags. | a,form,select fullwords | Replace only full words of a crosslinks term in the resource content. | Yes limit | Limit the replacements of one crosslink text in one resource to this number (0 = not limited) | 0 sections | Replace Crosslinks links only in sections marked with `<!— CrosslinksStart -->` and `<!— CrosslinksEnd -->`.
+debug | Log debug informations in the MODX error log. | No disabledTags | (Comma separated list) Crosslinks does not replace text inside of this HTML tags. | a,form,select enabledContexts | (Comma separated list) If set, Crosslinks works only in context with this keys. | enabledTemplates | (Comma separated list) If set, Crosslinks works only in templates with this IDs. | fullwords | Replace only full words of a crosslinks term in the resource content. | Yes limit | Limit the replacements of one crosslink text in one resource to this number (0 = not limited) | 0 sections | Replace Crosslinks links only in sections marked with `<!— CrosslinksStart -->` and `<!— CrosslinksEnd -->`.
 The section markers could be changed with the settings `crosslinks.sectionsStart` and `crosslinks.sectionsEnd`. | No